abhinaba-ghosh/cypress-e2e-boilerplate/README.md

 # cy-fy

 Cypress starter pack for UI and API automation testing.
-Simple and neat folder structure in combination with cucumber and typescript will help you write test faster.
+Simple and neat folder structure in combination with typescript will help you write test faster.
+The Jenkinsfile and Dockerfiles will guide you to setup the CI/CD pipeline quickly.

 ## Get started